China slowly gets back to work as nearly 100 more die from coronavirus

 Hyundai said its suppliers in China resumed production but volume was negligible.
 Kia Motors is suspending production at all three Korean plants due to a shortage of parts, although one of them will resume production on Tuesday.

-(Graphic: Comparing new coronavirus to SARS and MERS - here)
+(GRAPHIC: Comparing new coronavirus to SARS and MERS - here)

 Additional reporting by Sophie Yu, Ryan Woo, Huizhong Wu, Liangping Gao in Beijing, Stephanie Nebehay in Geneva, Joyce Lee and Hyunjoo Jin in Seoul, Kylie MacLellan in London and Jessica Jones in Madrid; Writing by Lincoln Feast and Robert Birsel; Editing by Michael Perry and Raju Gopalakrishnan